Telephone: (807) 468-6321 // Email Us //

 Colorectal:

-People in Ontario can talk to their family doctor or nurse practitioner about getting checked for colon cancer with FIT.
+• People in Ontario can talk to their family doctor, nurse practitioner, or clinic RPN about getting checked for colon cancer with FIT

 https://www.cancercareontario.ca/en/types-of-cancer/colorectal/screening